pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/README.md

 # TD-Project5

-# STATUS OF PROJECT
+# STATUS OF PROJECT: COMPLETE

-    Project Complete

-      using module pattern
+    Requirements

-      able to get 12 random employees
-      able to extract basic info for each main employee directory displays employee basic info main employee directory follows mock-up styling
+          able to get 12 random employees with latin charset only able to extract basic info for each display as an employee directory
-      adjusted media-queries for RWD
-        all basic info and images appear "as designed" for all screen sizes RWD layout for FULL-SCREEN, main directory and Modal Window
+            in grid layout

           modal window
-        RWD layout, with selected employee info, looks great!
-        ALL appropriate capitalized!
+            in modal window, main directory is inactive appropriate letters capitalized!
             DOB date parsed and displayed in mm/dd/yyyy format can close and open to show each employee's detail info

-       hover, active affect,
-         removed standard blue focus outline
+          hover, active state on employees in main directory, removed standard blue focus outline
-         black border and right, bottom shading with grey background looks cool, since font is silver and black all buttons and userBox's have same styling active and hover affect
+            black border and right, bottom shading with grey background all buttons and userBox's have same styling active and hover state

           structure and style
+            matches mock up
-        organize css styling
+            organized css styling
+              styles.css - main directory
+              modalStyles.css - modal window
             media query styling for modal window
               tested on windows 10: chrome and edge tested on macOS, chrome and safari
               tested on iOS, iphone and ipad safari

+    EXTRA CREDIT FEATURES

+          search filter displays results
+            using click event
+            when entering text in input field and clicking search button

-    search filter on submit and live filter using keyup
+          search filter also...
+            displays search results as user types in input field using keyup event

-    toggle back and forth between employees in modal window
+          toggle back and forth between employees in modal window using click event
+            can display prev or next employee detail info in modal window

 # PHASE 1: Project Prep: COMPLETE